ZhangZhuoSJTU/Web3Bugs/README.md

 Please be aware that __this repository is currently undergoing active development, and the data may change over time due to ongoing code4rena contests__.

+## Dataset Description

+### Folder Structure

+The dataset is organized into four folders:

++ [papers/](papers/): contains our ICSE23 paper summarizing our preliminary results, as well as the supplementary material for the paper.
++ [results/](results/): contains the bug classification in [bugs.csv](results/bugs.csv) and the description for each contest in [contests.csv](results/contests.csv).
++ [contracts/](contracts/): contains all the smart contracts that we examined, using the version at the time of the contest.
++ [reports/](reports/): contains all the reports provided by code4rena.

+### Bug Labels

+We classify the surveyed bugs into three main categories based on their nature:

++ Out-of-scope bugs (denoted by __O__)
++ Bugs with simple and general testing oracles (denoted by __L__)
++ Bugs that require high-level semantical oracles (denoted by __S__)

+As classifying functional bugs can be ambiguous, we welcome suggestions to improve our classification standards.
+You can find more detailed label information in our [documentation](docs/standard.md), and we encourage you to refer to our current classification [guidelines](docs/standard.md#process) for more information.

 ## Vulnerability Detection with Automatic Semantical Oracles

 We plan to compile an extensive list of vulnerability detection techniques that prioritize the development of semantical oracles for smart contracts.